-A chapel was built on top of a chasm filled with half-human monsters to keep them in
+A chapel at Houska Castle was built on a chasm filled with half-human monsters to keep them in

 Several places on Earth are thought to be entry portals to hell.
 A foul-smelling and gas-spewing crack in a sandstone hill some 47 kilometers north of Prague caused so much concern among people in the middle of the 13th century that they built a chapel to cover the chasm, and then put a castle around the chapel to protect it.

 The location has had a checkered history since then, but the chapel still stands at Houska Castle, guarding the earth from whatever lies beneath.
 Demons and other evil spirits can’t cross holy ground, so whatever was down in the smoking chasm has been trapped for eight centuries.